EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 So why do we even care about passwords so much, especially for something like basic auth and a htpasswd file?
 After all, if someone can view the contents of the htpasswd file, they can also more than likely view whatever material on the web server it was designed to protect.
-These days, however, it's important to view strong hashes such as bcrypt as not just protecting data, but protecting the password as well.
+These days, however, it’s important to view strong hashes such as bcrypt as not just protecting data, but protecting the password as well.
 Why?
 Password reuse.
-It's very common for people to use the same (or very similar) password on all the sites they visit.
-The danger is thus not that an attacker can view the file contents protected by the htpasswd file, but that an attacker can use that password on the user's email accounts, or on other sites the user may have visited and used the same password.
+It’s very common for people to use the same (or very similar) password on all the sites they visit.
+The danger is thus not that an attacker can view the file contents protected by the htpasswd file, but that an attacker can use that password on the user’s email accounts, or on other sites the user may have visited and used the same password.

 What bcrypt cost should you use?
 The general answer is to use the highest possible cost you can get away with.
 Take something with such a high cost that is causes discomfort to the users, then dial it back a tiny bit.
 Measure it out and see what your server can handle.
-For general bcrypt use, start with 13, but don't be afraid to keep going up until it takes a wall clock second or two to run.
+For general bcrypt use, start with 13, but don’t be afraid to keep going up until it takes a wall clock second or two to run.
 For basic auth, use something very fast: perhaps 9 or less.
 Anything that takes over a second to create via htpasswd will slow a site down noticeably!